 Why Does Anxiety Come First?

 Eating also activates the parasympathetic nervous system.
-While this mechanism is at work, the body directs much of its active energy toward the tasks of digestion and nutrient absorption, leaving other functions in ‘energy conservation’ mode.
+While this mechanism is at work, the body directs much of its active energy toward digestion and nutrient absorption, leaving other functions in “energy conservation” mode.
+The result often feels like a sense of relaxation, which many people may rely on, subconsciously or not, to alleviate feelings of stress.

 Types of Anxiety Disorders